 - When a wave hits (and it will) DO NOT stop paddling.
 Forward momentum is an important part of heading out through the waves and you do not want to lose ground.
 The typical response to getting hit by a wave is to stop and re-balance, however, by taking another stroke; you will regain your balance as well as be prepared for the next oncoming wave.

 - Once you are outside, keep paddling.
-Don't let a sneaker set erase your heard work.
+Don't let a sneaker set erase your hard work.
 Once you are well past the surf lineup, catch your breath, get your gear dialed in and attach your leash.

 - Heading back into shore requires a lot of patience, a quick burst of speed, and composure.
 There is a sweet spot of where the canoe needs to be positioned in front of a forming wave so that the nose of the boat won’t bury into the water, and you are not bypassed by the wave.
 If you do find yourself burying the front of the boat, lean back as far as you can and do your best to hold your line pointed straight to shore using your rudder.
 If you find yourself becoming unbalance while riding a wave, the best course of action is to continue paddling.
-If that still proves to risky, stick your paddle out to the right side of the canoe and use it as a brace to keep your ama from coming up.
+If that still proves too risky, stick your paddle out to the right side of the canoe and use it as a brace to keep your ama from coming up too high.
 As scary as it sounds, when you push down on the right with your paddle you create a secondary ama and it can help keep you upright.